 These criteria are the basis upon which the reviewers will evaluate and score the merit of the application.
-Reviewers will use both the Project Narrative and Review Criteria section to assess your application.
 The entire proposal will be considered during objective review and information presented in the application will be used to determine the length of the Period of Performance, if funding is awarded.